DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/position-return-tools-uniswap.md

 - **Price_divergence**: The absolute difference between the percentage changes in prices for the underlying assets compared to the prices 30 days ago.
 This can lead to losses for LPs if the two assets' prices diverge significantly.
 - **Position_age**: The time (in days) since the position was first created.

+---
+## Evaulation

+##### Which among the following is NOT a data point provided by Revert for Uniswap V3 position analysis?

+- [ ]  Pooled_assets
+- [ ]  APR
+- [ ]  Pool_PnL
+- [x]  Trade Volume

+##### What is the meaning of "Price_divergence" in Uniswap v3 Pool Definitions provided by Revert?

+- [x]  The absolute difference between the percentage changes in prices for the underlying assets compared to the prices 30 days ago.
+- [ ]  The total value of the position in USD.
+- [ ]  The total detected unclaimed and claimed staking rewards for the account and pool, respectively.
+- [ ]  The yearly return rate considering the value of the position assets, deposits, withdrawals, gas costs, and staking rewards at current prices.